-As with any new and fast-growing technology, IT professionals must be aware of the potential digital twin technology benefits and challenges and its security risks so that companies can benefit from the technology without placing systems, products or end users at risk.
+As with any new and evolving technology, IT and IAM professionals must be aware of the potential digital twin technology benefits, challenges and security risks so that their companies can benefit from the technology without placing systems, products or end users at risk.

 The growing adoption of smart technology in the industrial sector has given rise to the widespread availability and mainstream use of digital twins.
 About 48 percent of companies already using smart manufacturing plan to embrace digital twin technology in an effort to improve operations and provide better service to customers.